-Here and there you would see some graffiti and street art, though not much like ghats of Varanasi.
-There are boards announcing names of all the ghats with a brief introduction.
+Here and there you would see some graffiti and street art, though not much like the ghats of Varanasi.
+There are boards announcing the names of all the ghats with a brief introduction.

-You would see Red Bahis being updated by the Pandits, that maintain the records of the visitors to the city.
+You would see Red Bahis being updated by the Pandits, which maintain the records of the visitors to the city.